kchapelier/node-mathp/README.md

 * Anything that may benefit from some _maths_, and a lot of things do.

 ## Changelog

+### 1.2.0 (2014.12.13) :

+ * New implementations : roundToPrecision, euclideanModulo, flooredModulo and truncatedModulo.
+ * Proper linting and codestyle check.

 ### 1.1.1 (2014.09.26) :